 At rapid drawdown and during large pressure fluctuations, the Valhall chalk is prone to become liquefied and flow into the wells.
 This can result in a partial or complete blockage of the oil flow.
 Aker BP subsequently loses production and must engage costly third-party services to clean-up the pipes.

 Aker BP’s crews had limited access to the real-time status of the flow.
 Topside sensors might alert to changes in pressure, but they did not provide enough insight to help engineers take meaningful actions in a timely way.
 Installation of a physical subsea meter to monitor the chalk influx would be prohibitively expensive and would require a production shutdown for the installation.

-Cognite Data Fusion (CDF) gathers and contextualizes data and makes it easily accessible through public interfaces (APIs).
-Aker BP uses CDF to develop data-driven recommendation tools and applications for the production staff, leveraging tools for visual inspection, machine learning, and physics simulator.
+Aker BP uses Cognite Data Fusion to develop data-driven recommendation tools and applications for the production staff, leveraging tools for visual inspection, machine learning, and physics simulator.

 The Turbulent Flux Virtual Flow Meter (VFM) combines physical modeling of the fluid flow with data analytics on sensor data (physical analytics).
 Using live sensor data to automatically calibrate the simulator results in a solution that quickly, and automatically, adapts to changes in inflow conditions from the reservoir to the well.
 This ensures a life-of-field valid simulator and offers a virtual window into the production system that continuously supplies gas, oil, and water flow rates.

 The integrated cloud-based solution with CDF and the Turbulent Flux VFM is highly automated and scalable.
 The first VFM took only a few days to set up and deploy and provides Aker BP’s crew 24-hour access to more granular insights about the flow.